CHLA Clinical Research Studies

 Please contact the study staff listed in your search results for more information.

 ICD9/10 diagnostic codes corresponding with chronic illness/disability from 10 subspecialty clinics

 This is an observational study that employs qualitative methods (13 focus groups and 22 individual interviews) targeting 130 sexually active and non-sexually active adolescent and young adult (AYA) females, living with chronic illness or disability.
 The study is designed to explore the extent to which their experiences living with chronic illness and engagement in ongoing medical management has an impact on their contraception decision making and perception of LARC as a viable option.

 Perceptions of LARC among AYA wth chronic illness

 A Qualitative Study of Contraceptive Choice and Decision-making Among Adolescent and Young Adults Living With Chronic Illness and Medical Complexity: a Focus on Long Acting Reversible Contraception (LARC)

 |Phase/Type of Study:|

-16-21 year old female or transmale (have potential for pregnancy), english speaking patients who have a chronic condition and are receviing ongoing care at CHLA
+16-21 year old female or transmale (have potential for pregnancy), English speaking patients who have a chronic condition and are receiving ongoing care at CHLA

 6 months, 1 focus group and 1 demographic survey